alinex/bash-lib/README.md

 > Helper programs and libraries for administration tool development (mostly in bash).

-A short help is always included in the files but the [documentation section](doc/README.md) may have further information with usage examples for each library.
+A short help is always included in the files but this documentation contains further information with usage examples for each library.

 ## Installation